-3.4.2.
-Importance of parents, families and community engagement for inclusion such as fear of stigmatization and hostility from within their communities, lack of the awareness of the educational alternatives for their children, poverty motivating placement in residential special schools etc. This is why it is necessary to address concerns of families and help them in a way to provide them necessary training, support and empowerment so that they understand their children's rights and can be included in the decisions for inclusive dynamics in schools and communities [203].
+3.4.2 Importance of parents, families, and community engagement for inclusion

+As it is stated in [217], UNICEF and other agencies and governments have recognized that there is still a negative attitude of parents towards inclusion which is probably influenced by lack of awareness of their children's rights.
+There are other reasons that can be identified as barriers towards their inclusion, such as fear of stigmatization and hostility from within their communities, lack of the awareness of the educational alternatives for their children, poverty motivating placement in special residential schools etc. This is why it is necessary to address concerns of families and help them in a way to provide the necessary training, support and empowerment so that they understand their children's rights and can be included in the decisions for inclusive dynamics in schools and communities [217].